 Here’s more, from a recent debate:

 Bennett, considered a moderate in Utah, told about 130 delegates and more than 100 others at Utah Valley University that eliminating earmarks wouldn’t reduce the deficit by one cent.
-That would only give President Barack Obama, a Democrat, more power to decide which projects get funded, he said.Dr.
-Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+That would only give President Barack Obama, a Democrat, more power to decide which projects get funded, he said.Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 Bennett added that his earmark requests have always been transparent.